September 23, 2025

 A. A pay stub, also known as a paycheck stub or pay slip, is a document that provides detailed information about an employee’s earnings and deductions for a specific pay period.
 It includes details like gross income, taxes withheld, and net pay.

-A. A pay stub typically includes:
+A standard pay stub usually includes:

 Managing payroll is a critical part of running a successful small business, and providing clear, accurate pay stubs is a key component of that process.
 Whether you’re new to payroll or looking to streamline your process, use the pay stub template and simplify the task.
 By prioritizing proper documentation, you’re not just avoiding potential issues but also fostering a more professional and trustworthy workplace.